 You might be wondering - what about desktop computers?
 Can the desktop users achieve the AR experience?
 The answer is a QR code.
 It is usually triggered on desktops after clicking on the View in space or AR preview button next to the product.
 Cameras on our smartphones support reading of QR codes natively.
 Just turn your camera on, and the link to the desktop image is automatically translated to your phone’s browser.

-QR codes are becoming part of our everyday lives, from scanning contactless menus in the restaurant to paying an invoice. in the US and UK have already used QR codes for payments.
+QR codes are becoming part of our everyday lives, from scanning contactless menus in the restaurant to paying an invoice.
+28% of consumers in the US and UK have already used QR codes for payments.
 Research by MobileIron claims that 35% of consumers in the US and EU scanned a QR code in the past week.
 And now QR codes can trigger an AR experience as well.
 Imagine adding it to your printed catalogs or retails as well.
 It’s not only a cross-device but also an online-to-offline experience.

 When you click on the AR button on the desktop, a QR code pops up, and you can scan it with your smartphone camera:

 The product in AR looks real:

 According to eMarketer.com, more than 20% of US retailers are expected to invest in AR or VR for their company’s online stores.
 The impact of the coronavirus pandemic created new incentives in the retailers’ budgets.
 Interest in AR/VR investment solutions almost tripled from the beginning of 2020 to June 2020, despite the general decrease in marketing spend.

 You can significantly decrease the time required for implementation with Vectary - an end-to-end solution platform for businesses.
 Cover everything from AR content creation, 3D model optimization for AR, and share the final experience on the web as easy as YouTube video, without installing any software.